I wrote a lot for this book.

 Advanced Rules

 I wrote a few minor ones that pop up.
 I didn’t do anything extensive like the SOTA, instead I went for staggered Karma Pool advancement and melee weapon reach.
-Both seemed needed in my campaigns: 15 Karma Pool can make you pretty unstoppable, and Second Edition’s brutal Reach rule meant them who has more Reach wins.
-Easy fixes, and I’m glad they got in.
+Both seemed needed in my campaigns: 15 Karma Pool can make you pretty unstoppable, and Second Edition’s brutal Reach rule meant Them Who Have More Reach Win.
+So the Slow Karma Advancement and optional Reach rule were easy fixes, and I’m glad they got in.

 Running the Game